Estimating-Home-Value/Predicting-Tax-Assessed-Home-Values/README.md

 ### prepare.py
 ### features.py
-* These models will perform all functions successfully without any changes needed.
-Each function is specific to the task developed during the data science pipeline.
+* The functions in prepare.py and features.py can be imported to another file.
+Each function is specific to the task developed during the data science pipeline of this project and may need to be altered to suit different purposes.
 ### model.ipynb
 * There are several specific functions embedded in the model.ipynb.
 They will need to be copied to a .py file in order to be used elsewhere.